 Hand scissoring works brilliantly for dogs that might be a bit skittish around electric clippers.
 This groomer shows how to effect that nice natural coat finish when you want to reduce the coat length just a little.

 The ideal kind of grooming scissors set would include a handy zip up pouch or bag to hold thinning shears, regular cutting scissors, curved scissors, comb & in some cases, round tipped scissors for trimming around the eyes.
-The Trimmer set and scissors set listed at the bottom of this page is a good example.

 So let’s check out what is available by way of kits and sets below.